hackclub/hackclub/workshops/shared_clipboard/README.md

     return localAddr.IP
 }
 ```
-This function gets the computers local IP address with which other computers can connect (you can see how this is useful).

 The way it works is by checking what IP address the computer would use to connect to the internet.

-Check the stackoverflow link for more information.
+Check the [Stack Overflow link](https://stackoverflow.com/questions/23558425/how-do-i-get-the-local-ip-address-in-go/37382208#37382208) for more information.

 ### Make a server

+We'll make a server that clients can connect to and send or receive clipboards.

 ```go
 func makeServer() {